shreya888/GildedRose-Refactoring-Kata/README.md

 For detailed specifications about the Gilded Rose problem, refer to the [requirement document](https://github.com/shreya888/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.md).
 The problem involves managing the quality of items in a store as their `sell_in` date approaches, with various rules for different item types.

 ## Solution Approach

 ### Flowchart
 Below is the flowchart that guided my refactoring process:
 <img src="https://github.com/user-attachments/assets/5102bc5f-8c56-4eff-8899-f548bedb271d" alt="drawing" width="800"/>

 ### Steps Followed
 1. **Initial Test Run**: Executed the existing test in `test_gilded_rose.py` as a baseline, which passed successfully.
 2. **Test Expansion**: Added tests for generic items (**`foo`**), followed by edge cases for specific items like - **`Aged Brie`**, **`Backstage passes`**, **`Conjured`**, and **`Sulfuras`**.
 3. **Test Corrections**: Addressed naming inconsistencies between the code and specifications that lead to test failure, ensuring that tests aligned correctly with the code's naming convention.
 4. **Test Refactoring**: Organized the tests into specific functions for each item type (`test_update_standard_item`, `test_update_aged_brie`, `test_update_sulfuras`, `test_update_backstage_passes`, `test_update_conjured`).
 Introduced a utility function, `assert_item_values`, for streamlined assertions.
 Ensured comprehensive tests in place.
 5. **Code Refactoring**: Renamed items and restructured the main code in `gilded_rose.py` to enhance clarity and maintainability.
-6. **DRY and SOLID Principles**: Applied DRY (Don't Repeat Yourself) and SOLID (S=Single-responsibility Principle, O=Open-closed Principle L=Liskov Substitution Principle I=Interface Segregation Principle D=Dependency Inversion Principle) principles to improve maintainability and extensibility.
+6. **DRY and SOLID Principles**: Applied DRY (Don't Repeat Yourself) and SOLID (S=Single-responsibility, O=Open-closed, L=Liskov Substitution, I=Interface Segregation, D=Dependency Inversion) principles to improve maintainability and extensibility.
 Key changes included:
    * Introducing new functions: `update`, `_update_quality`, `_update_sell_in`, `_check_quality_bounds`, `_aged_brie_update`, `_backstage_passes_update`, `_conjured_update`, `_conjured_update`
    * Defining constants: `MAX_QUALITY`, `MIN_QUALITY`
    * Streamlining logic and using descriptive function names.
-7. **Final Tests**: Re-ran all tests to ensure the refractored code was functioning as expected.
+7. **Final Tests**: Re-ran all tests to ensure the refactored code was functioning as expected.
 8. **Adding 'Conjured' Support**: Developed tests for the `Conjured` item type, which initially failed, as expected.
 Implemented the necessary logic to handle `Conjured` items, and all tests passed successfully.

+### Transition to Pytest
+The existing `unittest` framework was migrated to `pytest` to leverage its enhanced flexibility, organization, and maintainability:
+1. **Fixture Implementation**: A `gilded_rose` fixture was introduced to instantiate the `GildedRose` class for each test function, thereby minimizing code duplication and ensuring consistent test setups.
+2. **Clear Test Function Segmentation**: Each item type now has a dedicated test function, facilitating better organization and making it easier to identify and understand the test cases associated with each item type.
+3. **Parametrized Testing**: The use of `@pytest.mark.parametrize` within test functions allows for the definition of multiple test cases in a concise manner.
+This not only streamlines test case creation but also enhances the clarity of the test definitions, while ensuring that each item type's behavior is thoroughly and independently validated
+4. **Centralized Assertion Logic**: The `assert_item_values` helper function consolidates the assertion logic, promoting code reuse and ensuring that the test functions remain focused on their specific scenarios.

+This approach leverages the strengths of pytest to create a testing framework that is both robust and easy to maintain.
+By focusing on reusability and clear organization, the aim was to ensure that the test suite remains scalable as the codebase evolves.

 ## Key Learnings
 1. **Efficient Code Writing**: Improved skills in writing efficient, maintainable code.
 2. **Test-Driven Development (TDD)**: Reinforced the importance of TDD in software development.
-3. **Pycharm IDE Shortcuts**: Enchanced productivity using PyCharm shortcuts learned from online tutorials like [this one](https://www.youtube.com/watch?v=ofR72_PxDac).
+3. **Pycharm IDE Shortcuts**: Enhanced productivity using PyCharm shortcuts learned from online tutorials like [this one](https://www.youtube.com/watch?v=ofR72_PxDac).
 4. **Don't repeat yourself (DRY) and SOLID Principles**: Deepened understanding of DRY and [SOLID](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) principles.
 5. **Flowcharting**: Utilized tools like [Mermaid](https://mermaid.live/) and [Draw.io](https://app.diagrams.net/) to visualize and understand the problem.
 6. **Testing Strategies**: Learned about different testing strategies such as edge cases, corner cases, base cases, and boundary cases from [this resource](https://softwareengineering.stackexchange.com/questions/125587/what-are-the-difference-between-an-edge-case-a-corner-case-a-base-case-and-a-b).